minerbra/minerbra/README.md

 <p>
   <samp>
-🌱 Enjoy writing code and learning new technologies<br/><br/>
+🌱 I enjoy writing code and learning new technologies.<br/><br/>
-👨🏻‍💻 Currently building a full-stack web application for an annual crawfish boil event <br/><br/>
+👨🏻‍💻 Expanding my skill set in all areas.
+Frontend is something I'm learning, backend technologies are what I know best.<br/><br/>
 💡 Fun Fact: During the Meiji Restoration, Japan abolished the samurai caste in 1867–1868.
 The first fax machine, a printing telegraph, was invented in 1843, and Abraham Lincoln was famously assassinated at Ford's Theatre in 1865.
 In hindsight, there was a 23-year window of opportunity for a samurai to fax Abe Lincoln.
    </samp>
 </p>